- About WIYN

 Calibration plan - Data from ODI will be automatically transported to the ODI-PPA archive in Indiana.
 There it will be pipeline processed to remove the instrumental effects described above, and it will be made available through the ODI-PPA portal.
 Access will be granted immediately to the PI and Co-Is, and will be granted after a proprietary period (normally 18 months) to other researchers.
 In order to support long term scientific use of ODI data, observers are required to obtain a set of calibration data according to a standard calibration plan.
 For the most part, these are the calibration exposures that one would take anyway - biases, darks, and dome flats (in the afternoon) and a minimum set of photometric standards (about 20 minutes at the beginning of the night).

-Contact for questions - questions about ODI should be addressed to:
+Contact for questions - questions about ODI should be addressed to the ODI Instrument Scientist.

 - Observing at WIYN